 There are three things you need to know about the RHB World Mastercard: it is a cashback-focused card, it is designed for travellers, and it is best utilised by those with a higher spending capacity.
-This credit card by RHB Bank has a cashback system that may seem a little complex, so let us break it down for you – and we’ll also point out what exactly about it makes it so attractive for the frequent flier.
+This credit card has a cashback system that may seem a little complex, so let us break it down for you – and we’ll also point out what exactly about it makes it so attractive for the frequent flier.

 Cashback At Home And Overseas

 For local spend, you enjoy cashback for three categories – Travel, Petrol, and Dining, and the rate is either 1%, 2%, or 6% depending on how much you spend in a month (see table below).
 The cashback offered is capped at RM30 per category.
 For expenditure that falls outside of these three categories, you get an unlimited 0.2% cashback when you spend a minimum of RM1,000.

 As for the overseas spend cashback, it’s also tiered according to how much you spend and the rates are 0.5%, 1%, and 2% respectively, with a cap at RM100.
 The 2% cashback rate for overseas spend doesn’t sound like much, but its generous ceiling of RM100 cashback is more than the maximum cashback for all three categories of your local spend put together.
 If you’re a frequent overseas traveller with plenty of expenses to charge to your card while on business trips, this is one way to see some of your money back.